 The bush enclosures at Shamwari give the lions and leopards the space and privacy they so desperately need.
 Visitors are permitted but are confined to one viewing platform at each enclosure.

-Each month our team at Shamwari Big Cat Sanctuary provide an update on how the rescued big cats are doing, check back here for their latest news.
+Our team at Shamwari Big Cat Sanctuary provide updates on how the rescued big cats are doing, check back here for their latest news.